phnq-org/message/README.md

 ### Request/Response

-Since WebSockets offer full-duplex communication, they're not bound by the limitations of the request/response idiom like HTTP-based communication like XMLHttpRequest or fetch.
-However, request/response is often a convenient way of fulfilling typical web client/server communicaton demands, and WebSockets alone don't support this.
+Since WebSockets offer full-duplex communication, they're not bound by the limitations of the request/response idiom like HTTP-based communication schemes (i.e. fetch, XMLHttpRequest) are.
+However, request/response is often a convenient way to fulfill typical web client/server communicaton demands, and WebSockets alone don't support this.
 This module does.

 ## Usage